postgres-ai/postgres-howtos/0005_pg_stat_statements_part_1.md

     - the names "blocks hit" and "blocks read" might be a little bit misleading, suggesting that here we talk about data volumes – number of blocks (buffers).
 While aggregation here definitely make sense, we must keep in mind that the same buffers may be read or hit multiple times.
 So instead of "blocks have been hit" it is better to say "block hits".
 5. `wal_bytes` – how many bytes are written to WAL by queries in this group

-There are many more other interesting metrics, it is recommended to explore all of them: https://postgresql.org/docs/current/pgstatstatements.html.
+There are many more other interesting metrics, it is recommended to explore all of them (see [the docs](https://postgresql.org/docs/current/pgstatstatements.html)).

 ## Dealing with cumulative metrics in pgss
 To read and interpret data from pgss, you need three steps: